 Gay foster parents make up $87-$130 million in childcare nationally.
 Meaning they don’t just impact individual lives, but the system as a whole.

 Foster parents who are themselves a part of the LGBTQ+ community can offer a sense of normalcy and empathy through shared experiences.
 They can also give children and teens a sense of hope of what life can look like in the long term, opposed to homelessness and more abuse that befalls some of their peers.
 Similarly, our single parents or heterosexual couples can model being a good ally by affirmation and acceptance.

 Be an Ally

 As a whole, the nation is not on the same page when it comes to protecting LGBTQ+ foster youth or parent’s rights.
-Only 14 states have non-discrimination laws that protect sexual orientation and gender identity and only 7 more have laws protecting sexual orientation.
+Only 14 states have non-discrimination laws that protect sexual orientation and gender identity and 7 have laws protecting only sexual orientation.

 However, all members of the foster care system have a responsibility to our LGBTQ+ youth, not just the members of their community.
 From the social workers, to administrative workers, to non-LGBTQ+ resource families, we all need to be allies and educate ourselves to ensure the best future and lives for the children we serve and the families we work with.

 So we celebrate and speak up for our LGBTQ+ community to say 'thank you' to our foster parents and 'we see you' to our foster children.